daverave1212/js-course/README.md

 In that folder, Right Click > New > Text Document.
 Open it up and now, very importantly, go to File > Save As > change "Save as type" to All Files, and name it mywebpage.html.
-VERY IMPORTANT - make sure it's not `.txt`, but `.html` Then hit save.
-And we can close it.
+VERY IMPORTANT - make sure it's not `.txt`, but `.html`

 Now, we have our website file!
 We can open this in the browser, in Google Chrome or Edge or Firefox or whatever browser we're using!
+I recommend Google Chrome.
 Double click on it... aand voila!
 We have a website!
 Well, it's blank because there's nothing inside, but we'll add a few things.